dmki-tuwien/lpg-normalization/README.md

 Welcome to the [documentation](https://dmki-tuwien.github.io/lpg-normalization/) and [repository](https://github.com/dmki-tuwien/lpg-normalization)
 accompanying the paper "A Graph-Native Approach to Normalization".
-This repository provides the source code and Docker containers with the implementation of graph-native normalization for
+This repository provides the source code and Docker containers with the implementation of graph-native normalization for labeled property graphs.

 Repository structure:
 * `docs/`: The documentation of the source code of this repository.
 Basis for the [documentation](https://dmki-tuwien.github.io/lpg-normalization/).